Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

 \subsection{Threat Models}

 In this section, we examine the widely accepted threat models in the context of CML.
-We focus on the following important aspects: the assumptions on the adversaries and the confidential assets.
+We focus on the following aspects: the assumptions on the adversaries and the related confidential assets in CML.

-\textbf{Assumptions on Adversaries.} Most CML approaches \cite{sharma19,mohassel17,niko13,niko13sp,graepel12} adopt the honest-but-curious (semi-honest, or passive) adversary model to describe the untrusted cloud provider.
+\textbf{Assumptions on Adversaries.} Most CML approaches \cite{sharma19,mohassel17,niko13,niko13sp,graepel12} adopt the honest-but-curious (or semi-honest) adversary model to describe the untrusted cloud provider.
 Honest-but-curious parties, by definition, perform their share of tasks obediently, i.e., guarantee data and model integrity and follow the pre-defined protocols exactly.
-However, they might clandestinely snoop the storage, interactions, and computations for information.
-This matches the purpose of preserving the confidentiality of data and models only, to effectively reduce data owners and data contributors' concerns about data and model leakages, even when a reputable public platform incurs security failures.
-In addition, if the cryptographic service provider is used, it's also considered honest-but-curious.
+However, they might clandestinely snoop the storage, interactions, and computations to learn private information.
+Data owners and data contributors' concerns about data and model leakages, even when the infrastructure platforms are reputed, are alleviated by preserving the confidentiality of data and models.
+Many CML approaches also use an honest-but-curious cryptographic service provider to design more efficient protocols.

-Some CML approaches additionally address an adversary which actively seeks to compromise data and model confidentiality by performing additional probing tasks, e.g., by inserting crafted records or secretively running the algorithms on selected records offline.
+Some CML approaches additionally address an adversary which actively seeks to compromise data and model confidentiality by performing additional probing tasks, e.g., by inserting crafted records or secretively running the algorithms on a selected record set offline.
 Sharma and Chen \cite{sharma19} address the possibility of an adversary who may actively track identifiable training records to the datasets and follow the computations to infer the information about other training records.
-Nikolaenko et al. \cite{niko13sp} considers an adversary which selectively runs the machine learning protocol over an individual's data to draw personal inferences from the learned models.
-Nevertheless, with passive or active adversaries, an important assumption of the CML approaches is that the integrity of data and model is not compromised at the end of training, which distinguish CML from other studies such as attacks on machine learning by polluting training data or modifying learned models \cite{}.
+Nikolaenko et al. \cite{niko13sp} consider an adversary that selectively runs the machine learning protocol over an individual's data to draw personal inferences from the learned models.

+Nevertheless, with either passive or active adversaries, CML approaches assume that the data and model integrity not be compromised at the end of the training.
+This assumption distinguishes CML from other studies such as attacks on machine learning by polluting training data or modifying learned models \cite{liu_adv18}.